 Most arranged tours will also pass other popular public buildings such as the Parliament Building and the Government House, with a statue of Christopher Columbus adoring the entrance.
 Some tours do stop at Atlantis for a brief time, but you will need to purchase entrance to most attractions.

-Visitors to Nassau, Bahamas can also create their own customized island tour by hiring cars to bring them to other notable island attractions including Graycliff Restaurant, Hotel, and Chocolate Factory or the John Watling’s Distillery.
+Visitors to Nassau, Bahamas can also create their own customized island tour by visiting other attractions like Graycliff Restaurant, Hotel, and Chocolate Factory or the John Watling’s Distillery.
 Why not spice things up while on the island?

 Make it a Beach Day